 biophilic design room-by-room: the bathroom

-The bathroom is a functional room that’s present in every home.
-But it can be a lot more than that, becoming nothing short of a domestic self-care sanctuary.
-And even aim at broader objectives…
+The bathroom is a room that’s usually considered mainly for its functionality.
+Yet it can be a deeply restorative space, becoming a domestic self-care sanctuary.

 This episode of Biophilic Room-by-Room looks into the essence and the design of bathrooms from a biophilic perspective…

 Together with the bedroom, the bathroom is a space for the self, a personal refuge.
 In the bathroom, physical self-care extends into mental self-care by means of wellness-centered rituals that regenerate body and mind.

 Bathroom time marks the transition between day and night.
 A restorative design supports these crucial moments through space, setting the premise for positive days and restful nights.

 Sensory design elements such as rich textures, sounds, and scents elevate the functional experience of the bathroom, making it deeply comforting and pleasurable.
 In between day and night, bathrooms need to embody different atmospheres according to the time of day; a harmonization of opposites that’s well supported by changing lighting patterns.